-The Doctor of Education (Ed.D.) program is designed to provide broad training in the social sciences, education, and education policy.
+The Doctor of Education (Ed.D.) program in Sociology and Education is designed to provide broad training in the social sciences, education, and education policy.
 The program prepares students for positions in teaching, research, and policy through interdisciplinary study grounded in the sociological perspective.
 All coursework is available at Teachers College, and both part-time and full-time study is possible.
 Students completing this program are prepared to assume positions in college and university programs in education as well as leadership positions in a variety of organizations devoted to applied education research, policy making, advocacy, consulting, and management of educational activities.

+Master of Arts

+Sociology and Education

+Master of Arts

 Points/Credits: 33 Entry Terms: Summer/Fall

+Degree Requirements

 Master of Arts Degree in the Program in Sociology and Education - minimum of 33 points

 Requirements for the M.A. program without the education policy option:

 I. Core Courses (minimum 15 points)

 A. Foundational Coursework in Social Analysis of Education (6 points)

-- EDPS 4021 Sociology of Education (3)
+EDPS 4021 Sociology of Education (3)

 - EDPS 4620 Introductory Colloquium in Sociology and Education (3)

 - EDPS 5503 Classical Social Theory (3)

-- EDPS 5199 Contemporary Social Theory (3)
+- EDPS 5504 Contemporary Social Theory (3)